 • Root balling of evergreens means they are sold with netting around the root area, which will help to retain the soil, this stops the breaking of the small fibrous roots that are so important to the plant in absorbing water and nutrients.

 • Evergreens are very susceptible to moisture loss through their leaves so it is very important not to break up the root ball that it had when it was lifted from the field where it was grown or you will end up with a plant that looks like a Christmas tree, it will go brown and there will not be much left that’s green and healthy.

 • All evergreens especially root balled shrubs need protection from the wind when they are first planted or they can get ‘burnt’ by the strong winds.

 • Remember root balled plants can still be planted out in late march, whenever you are planting a root ball adding a handful of bone meal in the planting hole will encourage root growth as will the use of a mycorrhizal root grow supplement.

-For more information and tips about bare root planting or for information about garden designs in Milton Keynes and the surrounding areas, why not give us a call on: 01933 652 786 or fill out one of our simple online contact forms.
+For more information and tips about bare root planting or for information about garden design in Milton Keynes and the surrounding areas, give us a call on 01933 652 786 or fill out an online contact form.